shangli-bjss/To-Do-App/README.md

 # To-Do App

-A simple To-Do App built using Go.
+A simple in memory To-Do App built using Go.

 ## Features